bryanseah234/keyLogger2020/README.md

 </p>

 ## Demo:
-(Disclaimer: For educational purposes only.)
+(Disclaimer: For educational purposes only.
+Will get detected by antivirus software.
+NOT recommended to run.)

 Method 1 (needs Python 3)

 1. Download the code as a zip file
 2. Extract the files
-3. Run the 'keylogger.py' file to start
+3. Run the 'keylogger.pyw' file to start

 Method 2